 "We may all be in the same storm, but we are not in the same boat.” -Unknown

 The above adage is a sage reminder of why diversity, equity, and inclusion initiatives are important.
 This was true before Covid and has now been amplified, as a result.
 Managers are a big part of the boats staying afloat.
-To help, they must be thoughtful, empathetic and practice active listening, and this includes understanding that the need for flexible working goes beyond remote working
+To help, they must be thoughtful, empathetic and practice active listening, and this includes understanding that the unique needs of invididual employees.

-Whether a manager is hiring externally for a roleshare or enabling it for existing employees, here is our advice based qualitative interviews conducted by Roleshare.
+Whether a manager is hiring externally for a roleshare or enabling it for existing employees, here is our advice based on qualitative interviews conducted by our team.

 1. Don’t get suck on headcount and costs.

 A roleshare is 1.2x a headcount, not 2 headcounts.
 HR professionals have creative ways of solving this – like looking at talent budget vs. headcount.
 Holidays are earned pro rata and yes, you’re getting incremental costs on equipment, and in some cases health, dental, life insurance, but you’re gaining 2x the value in years of experience, and also gaining on skills, continuity, output, performance, and perspective.
 We’ve interviewed countless professionals in a roleshare who said they performed at their best in this arrangement.

 🎧Listen to Derrik McCourt, General Manager of Customer Success and Executive Sponsor of Diversity & Inclusion at Microsoft UK, who enabled and managed a number roleshares.

 2. Ask for a plan.